waynegm/WMPlugin-Docs/content/en/docs/Plugins/AVOAttrib/index.md

 categories: ["docs"]
 tags: ["AVOAttrib", "avo"]
 ---
+{{% refs %}}

-This attribute plugin for the open source seismic interpretation platform [opendtect] calculates 6 attributes based on different parameterizations of reflection intercept and gradient.
+This attribute plugin for the open source seismic interpretation platform [OpendTect] calculates 6 attributes based on different parameterizations of reflection intercept and gradient.

 ## Description